The following is a review of La La Land – Directed by Damien Chazelle

 Which brings me to the actors.
 As a side-note, I’d like to add that I loved seeing J. K. Simmons in a very tiny role as a jazz hating restaurant owner, it almost feels like a nod to fans of Chazelle’s last film Whiplash.
 I was less pleased with John Legend’s character.
 His character’s subplot felt a tiny bit underdeveloped, and is probably my only real issue with the film.
 But let’s get to our two leading performances.

 Ryan Gosling had a great 2016.
 Although The Nice Guys didn’t make a lot of money, it was a critical success and it proved how talented he is as a comedic actor.
-With La La Land Gosling continues to show how talented he is.
-To me, it almost felt like I was watching a classic musical actor, even though he isn’t a perfect singer or dancer.
+With La La Land, Gosling continues to show how talented he is.
+To me, it almost felt like I was watching a classic musical actor, even though he clearly isn’t a perfect singer or dancer.
+He isn’t Gene Kelly, but, really, who is?
+They don’t make the stars like they used to.
 I was really impressed with him here, but much more so with Emma Stone.
 I’ve always really liked Emma Stone, but I don’t think I ever imagined seeing her in this kind of film.
 But she really does shine here, and her character is just so relatable.

 La La Land made me feel alive and it made me believe in spite of the bittersweet nature of the final act.
 It’s the second Chazelle film in a row that made me want an encore, and I, honestly, can’t wait to see it again.
 Perhaps it’s not the most impressive film of 2016.
 It’s not the most original film of 2016 either.
 But make no mistake, this is my favorite film of 2016.
 Dare to dream.